yash9323/Data-structure-with-python/readme.md

   - You can use the .check() method to check into the filter !

 - LinkList
-  - You can intialize the link list by #from slinklist import linklist and then s = linklist(rootval)
+  - You can intialize the link list by #from datastructure import linklist and then s = linklist(rootval)
   - You can use the add_node_start(val) to add value to the start of the link list
   - You can use the add_node_end(val) to add value to the end of the link list
   - You can use the print_lisk_list() to print the link list